Adirondack Trust Company: Background

 Adirondack Trust was founded in 1901 by New York State Senator Edgar T. Brackett with capital of $100,000 and surplus of $50,000.
+The bank officially opened its doors on January 2, 1902, at the Westcott Building, a three-story brick building on Broadway in Saratoga Springs, the same location where the bank stands today.

-It played a large role in transforming Saratoga Springs from a small "boom and bust" town into a thriving city.
-In January, 1902, it concluded a $100,000 mortgage (around $ in 2020 dollars) with the machinery manufacturer Baker and Shevlin of Ballston Spa, New York (now Espey Manufacturing), which was considered a "big mortgage" at the time.
+Adirondack Trust played a large role in transforming Saratoga Springs from a small "boom and bust" town into a thriving city.
+In January 1902, it concluded a $100,000 mortgage (around $ in 2020 dollars) with the machinery manufacturer Baker and Shevlin of Ballston Spa, New York (now Espey Manufacturing), which was considered a "big mortgage" at the time.
 In 1906 the bank experienced a "run", blamed on "Italians", which garnered nationwide publicity.
 The bank recovered, however, and in 1908 was dubbed "the largest and richest banking institution in the State north of Albany."

+The bank has financed some of the highest-profile business and civic enterprises in Saratoga Springs, including Skidmore College, the Saratoga City Center, the Saratoga Performing Arts Center (SPAC) and in the 1960s, the city's first modern-era hotel.
+Charles V. Wait, among other civic leaders, chaired the 1970s Plan of Action initiative coordinated by the Saratoga County Chamber of Commerce to help revitalize Downtown Saratoga Springs.